Report from the WORLD

 one of the most ominous developments in the international

 political situation in the past year.
-It shows the full implications
+It shows the full

-reaching necessary political settlements in many regions,
+obstacles to reaching necessary political settlements in

-like in the case of Palestine and Israel, of Mindanao in the
+many regions, like in the case of Palestine and Israel,

-Philippines or of the Korean peninsula.
-A new impulse has
+of Mindanao in the Philippines or of the Korean peninsula.

-been given to the arms race and nuclear proliferation.
+A new impulse has been given to the arms race and nuclear

-It is evident that we did not support the Saddam Hussein regime;
+It is evident that we did not support the Saddam Hussein

-military and political intervention of the US in Iraq and
+the unilateralist military and political intervention of

-other countries.
-We reject the attempts of the US to undermine
+the US in Iraq and other countries.
+We reject the attempts

-the United Nations.
+processes, specifically the United Nations.

 In the name of anti-terrorism, basic Human Rights are denied,